lucasrn9/colabore/README.md

 **Colabore** is an open-source mobile application for **collaborative tasks**.
 It works like WhatsApp groups, but with built-in tools for **assigning tasks and roles**, making it simple and intuitive to organize people around shared activities.

 It’s perfect for routine chores, small projects, or school and college work.
-The main goal is to be **complete but not complex** — so anyone with basic tech skills can use it without friction.
+The main goal is to be **complete but not complex**, so anyone with basic tech skills can use it without friction.

 Colabore is **not** designed for large agile frameworks or enterprise-level methodologies, but it offers much more structure than a simple chat group or to-do list.
 It includes a wide variety of task templates, with customizable frequencies and delivery options.